EugeneSiew/Boat-Racing-Game/README.md

 # Boat-Racing-Game
 A console-based 2 player boat racing game created using Java for for the subject Object-Oriented Programming Fundamentals.
+The 2 players roll a dice in a round-robin fashion until 1 of them reaches the finish line.
+During the game, the players may encounter currents that push their boat forward or traps that moves their boat backward.

 # Game Interface
 ## Main Menu